List of Frequently Asked SQL Server Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #56) What is a User-Defined function in the SQL Server and what is its advantage?

-Ans.
-User-Defined Function is a function that can be written as per the needs of the user by implementing your logic.
-The biggest advantage of this function is that the user is not limited to pre-defined functions and can simplify the complex code of pre-defined function by writing a simple code as per the needs.
+Answer: User-Defined Function is a function that can be written as per the needs of the user by implementing your logic.
+The biggest advantage of this function is that the user is not limited to pre-defined functions and can simplify the complex code of pre-defined function by writing a simple code as per the requirement.

 This returns Scalar value or a table.